Flow Designer

 - Sign in to the Agama Lab, navigate to

-package.
+.gamapackage.
 However, this cannot happen in the current development repository.
 This is because a development repository may have multiple other projects that are still under development.
 To release a project, it has to be moved to a different GitHub repository called a release repository.
-This process of making the first release from the development repository to the release repository is also calledpublishing
+This process of making the first release from the development repository to the release repository is also calledpublishingan Agama project.

 Publishing A Project